Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Abstract

 \section{Abstract}

-Quantum simulations of lattice gauge theories are currently limited by the noisiness of the physical hardware.
-Various error mitigation strategies exist to extend the use of quantum computers.
-We perform quantum simulations to compute two-point correlation functions of the $1+1d$ $\mathbbm{Z}_2$ gauge theory with matter to determine the mass gap for this theory.
-These simulations are used as a laboratory for investigating the efficacy and interplay of different error mitigation methods: readout error mitigation, randomized compiling, rescaling, and dynamical decoupling.
-We find interesting synergies between these methods and that their combined application increase the simulation times at a given level of accuracy by a factor of six or more compared to unmitigated results.
+The utility of quantum computers for simulating lattice gauge theories is currently limited by the noisiness of the physical hardware.
+Various quantum error mitigation strategies exist to reduce the statistical and systematic uncertainties in quantum simulations via improved algorithms and analysis strategies.
+We perform quantum simulations of $1+1d$ $\mathbbm{Z}_2$ gauge theory with matter to study the efficacy and interplay of different error mitigation methods: readout error mitigation, randomized compiling, rescaling, and dynamical decoupling.
+We compute Minkowski correlation functions in this confining gauge theory and extract the mass of the lightest spin-1 state from fits to their time dependence.
+Quantum error mitigation extends the range of times over which our correlation function calculations are accurate by a factor of six and is therefore essential for obtaining reliable masses.